Electric car: Public charging

-Public charging stations are almost always faster than home chargers, with many supplying direct current to avoid the bottleneck of going through the car's AC to DC converter, as of 2021 the fastest being 350 kW.
+Some public charging stations are faster than home chargers, with many supplying direct current to avoid the bottleneck of going through the car's AC to DC converter, as of 2021 the fastest being 350 kW.

 Combined Charging System (CCS) is the most widespread charging standard, whereas the GB/T 27930 standard is used in China, and CHAdeMO in Japan.
 The United States has no de facto standard, with a mix of CCS, Tesla Superchargers, and CHAdeMO charging stations.

 Charging an electric vehicle using public charging stations takes longer than refueling a fossil fuel vehicle.
 The speed at which a vehicle can recharge depends on the charging station's charging speed and the vehicle's own capacity to receive a charge.
 As of 2021 some cars are 400-volt and some 800-volt.
 Connecting a vehicle that can accommodate very fast charging to a charging station with a very high rate of charge can refill the vehicle's battery to 80% in 15 to 20 minutes.

 Vehicles and charging stations with slower charging speeds may take as long as two hours to refill a battery to 80%.
 As with a mobile phone, the final 20% takes longer because the systems slow down to fill the battery safely and avoid damaging it.